alimansoor/weather-app/README.md

 HTML and SCSS follows Kebab case naming convention. `.txt-white`, `.nav-item` etc.

 Please note that above convention is not mandatory.
 It will facilitate developers to write consistent and future-proof code.
 However you are free to use any convention of your choice.

+### TODO

+- Use GeoLocation to get current location coordinates
+- Use LocalStorage to save favourite locations
+- Create notification mechanism

 ## Versioning